 What support will FIU provide to workshop participants?

-2. Instructional design and technology support: Each COIL partnership will have access to instructional design and technology consultants in FIU’s Educational Technology Services department during course development and implementation.
+1. Instructional design and technology: COIL partners will have access to instructional design and technology consultants in FIU’s Educational Technology Services department during course development and implementation.

-3. Coaching and mentorship: COIL partners will receive support from the Office of Global Learning Initiatives and other FIU COIL faculty.
+2. Coaching and mentorship: COIL partners will receive assistance in course design and instruction from the Office of Global Learning Initiatives and experienced COIL faculty and consultants.

 Please direct any inquiries about FIU-COIL to firstname.lastname@example.org.